PRDTs: Composable Design and Verification of Consensus Protocols using Replicated Data Types: Case Study: Composition and Decomposition of Paxos-Like Protocols

 \subsection{Concluding Remarks}

 This section demonstrated how PRDTs enable the modular creation of various consensus variants -- ranging from simple voting to complex Paxos-like protocols and variations thereof to reconfigurable protocols.
 The PRDT framework fosters recursive protocol designs starting with PRDTs that implement basic consensus building blocks at the bottom and encompassing ever more advanced PRDTs that extend and compose simple ones.
-By extending the existing ARDT library, PRDTs also enable protocol developers to leverage their language integration with modern programming language features such as parametric algebraic data types, traits and type classes.
+By extending the existing ARDT library~\cite{kuessnerAlgebraicReplicatedData2023}, PRDTs also enable protocol developers to leverage their language integration with modern programming language features such as parametric algebraic data types, traits and type classes.

 Crucially, the model relieves protocol developers from explicitly handling network message exchanges.
-Instead, to reach agreement (and thus consensus), processes establish eventual common knowledge by updating replicated protocol state, which eventually gets merged with built-in convergence guarantees.
-The latter come for free and do not have to be established programmatically.
-When composing smaller components that were proven safe individually (see \cref{sec:reasoning}), protocol designers can take safety of those smaller components for granted when reasoning about the safety of the composed protocol (for example, relying on the fact that decisions made by verified components remain final and do not change later on).
+Instead, the built-in convergence guarantees allow developers to focus on individual actions and their preconditions to ensure consensus safety.
+When composing smaller components that have been proven safe individually (see \cref{sec-automating-verification}), protocol designers can take the safety of those smaller components for granted when reasoning about the safety of the composed protocol.
+For example, they can rely on the fact that decisions made by verified components remain final and do not change later on.